stroncium/hx-async/README.md

   + **Callback typing**

     One can type his @async function callback and macro will notice it.
     Sometimes it is even needed: when the function doesn't contain any implicit returns there is no way macro can know how many arguments it should callback with.
+    However, if function takes no arguments, untyped callback argument will be added.
+(As I found myself forgetting to add it sometimes.)

+  + Other

+    Use `-D async_readable` comilation flag to make async code more readable.

 ## ToDo
+  + //TODO in code
+  + testing, testing, testing (unit?)
+  + code samples should be added to this file

+## Further improvements
   + better coder mistake detection
   + more parallel execution options
-  + loops logic may be broken for some cases, needs testing and maybe rework
-  + **try{...}catch(...){...}** can be further optimized
-  + code samples should be added to this file
-  + handling of asynchronous functions which can to throw (synchronous) errors
-  + **switch**es are not converted currently
+  + enriching errors with stacktrace-like information
+  + some code can be simplified, amount of calls reduced (functions which just check error and call next function which will also check for same errors)